If you are considering taking out any kind of finance, it is important to be aware of the interest rate that comes with it.

 To do this, consider calculating daily interest rates and maximum charges.

-Annual Percentage Rates aside, the interest on a payday loan is still relatively high.
+Payday loans are a form of high-cost short-term credit.
 The reason for this, mainly, is because of the risk involved.

 Borrowers tend to use payday loans as a last resort, in an emergency and when they do not have other credit options to fall back on.
 These might be people that have outstanding debts elsewhere or have been turned down by other loan providers.

-Despite this, consumers that rely on payday loans are a high-risk category.
+Despite carrying out stringent affordability assessment, consumers that rely on payday loans are a high-risk category.

 In order to mitigate the risks of providing short-term loans to a high-risk category, lenders charge higher levels of interest.